 The one question we get from our customers time and time again is 'Should I buy a spring or foam mattress?'.
 Well, let me ask you this...
 Do you like milk in your coffee and do you take it with or without sugar?
 The answer to these random questions, which are obviously totally unrelated to the topic, will differ from one individual to the next.
 This is exactly the case when it comes to choosing either a spring- or foam mattress.
 It will all depend on your individual needs and preferences.

 When you start the process of buying a new bed set or mattress, you need to decide if you prefer a soft, medium or firm feel to your mattress.
 Even if you need a sturdier support structure, it is still possible to get, for instance, a firm mattress core with a specific comfort layer that will give you a plush feel when you lie down on your bed.

 With the evolving technology in the bedding industry, there are so many options available to you.
 Different support structures can be combined with various top layers to give you just the right feel.
-The best advice I could give you is to do it Goldilocks style and try out a few different mattresses until you find the perfect combination! :-)
+The best advice I could give you is to chat to one of our consultants, who will assist you in choosing the best mattress for you!

 Spring mattresses or coil mattresses, as some people know it, have definitely stood the test of time as they are reliable and durable and probably the type of mattress that everyone is familiar with.
 Designs of the inner-spring systems have evolved over the years and now offer the traditional Bonnell Coil, Continuous Coils, Pocket Springs, and then various adaptations to these by different suppliers.